riak/riak.github.io/docs/index.md

 2. [Plan your Riak KV setup][plan index]
 3. [Configure Riak KV for your needs][config index]

-{{% note title="Developing with Riak KV" %}}
+:::note "Developing with Riak KV"
-If you are looking to integrate Riak KV with your existing tools, check out the [Developing with Riak KV](/riak/kv/2.2.3/developing) docs.
+If you are looking to integrate Riak KV with your existing tools, check out the [Developing with Riak KV](/docs/developing) docs.
 They provide instructions and examples for languages such as: Java, Ruby, Python, Go, Haskell, NodeJS, Erlang, and more.
-{{% /note %}}
+:::note

 ## Popular Docs